RRR-09/WhitelistCensor-Server/INSTRUCTIONS.md

    >   - Can't see any folders above or adjacent to `/jail/censor_data/`
    >   - Can R/W files/folders created by `censor`

-# Cloning, Installing PyEnv and Poetry
+# Cloning & Installing PyEnv/Poetry/UFW

 Used existing server, some commands may have been skipped and missed because it was already setup.
 Assuming working directory of `/home/censor/`.